Take Me Deeper

 There was a slight pause as the doctor glanced over his notes.
 My heart stopped momentarily as I waited with bated breath.

-Based on the results of your x-rays, Mr. Hutzel, I’m sorry, but I have some bad news for you.
+”Based on the results of your x-rays, Mr. Hutzel, I’m sorry, but I have some bad news for you.
 Your wrist is badly fractured and will require a plate and pins.
 We will need to operate tonight.
 I’ll have a nurse come and get you prepped.
 I’ll see you in the operating room in just a little while.”

+“Mr. Hutzel,” he began carefully, “I understand your hesitation.
+But based on the severity of the fracture, setting it, as you put it, the old-fashioned way, is not recommended.
 “Your fracture is quite severe, and without surgery, there’s a risk that the bones may not heal correctly, potentially causing lifelong deformities and complications.
-Treating it using traditional methods isn’t an option.
+Treating it using traditional methods just isn’t an option.
 Please, Mr. Hutzel, allow the nurse to prepare you for surgery tonight.”

 After getting discharged, I called my daughter Aleigh, who was participating in an equestrian event at her college.
 Picking up the distraught tone in my voice, she asked.
 “Dad, what’s wrong?
 Where are you?”
 Her voice was filled with concern.
 I explained that I was at Hunterdon Medical Center ER and that I’d broken my wrist while prepping for the storm.
 Her worry deepened, and she responded, “Just wait; I’ll come pick you up and take you home.
 Love you.”
 “Love you too, Aleigh,” I replied gratefully.

-Did I hear God, or was I imagining things or losing my mind?
-In my uncertainty, I approached the pastor after the service and asked him to pray for me.
-He took a bottle of anointing oil from his pocket and anointed me with it, and, gently placing his hand on my arm, commanded with authority, “In the name of Jesus, be healed.”
+Afterward, I approached the pastor and asked him to pray for me.
+He took a bottle of anointing oil from his pocket and anointed me with it, and gently placing his hand on my arm, commanded with authority, “In the name of Jesus, be healed.”
+As he prayed, I felt a surge of intense heat, like fire, coursing through my arm.
+I took this sensation as a sign my prayers were being answered.

-After the service, John drove me home.
-With my right arm in a sling and unable to do much of anything, I reflected on what had happened.
-I thought about instances in the Bible where God spoke directly to individuals like Abraham, Moses, and Job and wondered why, out of 8 billion people in the world today, God would choose to speak to someone like little ol’ me.
-It defied all logic.
+As I waited for the storm, I thought about the times in the Bible when Jesus healed the sick and when God spoke directly to individuals like Abraham, Moses, and Job.
+And, I couldn’t help but wonder: Why, out of 8 billion people in the world today, would God choose to speak to someone like little ol’ me?
+It seemed to defy all logic.
+And yet, in my heart, I knew it was true.

 Overnight Sunday and through Monday, Storm Sandy unleashed fierce winds and relentless rain.
 When it finally subsided, I stepped outside the safety of indoors to assess the damage to my property.
 While other homes had sustained damage, I was relieved to find no structural damage to mine.
 However, I was disheartened to find five trees uprooted, one of which was my favorite: a weeping willow tree.
 I wept for it as it lay on its side; its long, slender branches, which once elegantly bent towards the ground, would no longer grace my property, nor would birds perch in it.
 A profound sadness washed over me, like an unsuspecting ocean riptide pulling me deep into a sea of despair.

-The first instance of reassurance was when I opened my Bible to Job 19.
+The first affirmation was when I randomly opened my Bible to Job 19.
 Verse 10 immediately caught my eye as if it leaped off the page and into my heart.
 It read, “He breaks me down on every side, and I am gone, and He UPROOTED MY HOPE LIKE A TREE.”
+WOW!
 The profoundness of this verse struck me deeply.
 It was a comforting reassurance, not a mere coincidence that I had randomly turned to this specific page and verse, which mirrored the incident of the five uprooted trees on my property.
 This was the first of several powerful affirmations I would receive before my upcoming visit with the surgeon.

 AGAINST THE ODDS